Kerr-McGee: Kerr-McGee Corp. v. Navajo Tribe

 Kerr-McGee v.
-Navajo Tribe, 471 U.S. 195 (1985), was a case in which the Supreme Court of the United States held that an Indian tribe is not required to obtain the approval of the Secretary of the Interior in order to impose taxes on non-tribal persons or entities doing business on a reservation.
+Navajo Tribe, 471 U.S. 195 (1985), was a case in which the Supreme Court of the United States held that an Indian tribe is not required to obtain the Secretary of the Interior's approval to impose taxes on non-tribal persons or entities doing business on a reservation.

-In 1978, the Navajo Tribal Council passed two taxing ordinances.
-The first was a tax of 3% on leaseholds (such as mineral rights) and the second was a 5% tax on business activity.
+In 1978, the Navajo Tribal Council passed two tax ordinances.
+One was a tax of 3% on leaseholds (such as mineral rights) and one a 5% tax on business activity.

-Kerr-McGee held substantial mineral rights on the Navajo Nation and filed a lawsuit in the federal district court seeking an injunction to prohibit the tribe from collecting the tax.
-Kerr-McGee argued that any tax of non-Indians by a tribe required approval by the Secretary of the Interior and the district court agreed, granting the injunction.
+Kerr-McGee held substantial mineral rights on the Navajo Nation and filed suit in federal district court seeking an injunction to prohibit the tribe from collecting the tax.
+Kerr-McGee argued that any tax of non-Indians by a tribe required the Secretary of the Interior's approval, and the district court agreed, granting the injunction.
 The tribe appealed to the Ninth Circuit Court of Appeals.
 The Ninth Circuit overruled the district court, finding no federal statute or regulation required such approval.
 Kerr-McGee then appealed to the Supreme Court, which granted certiorari and agreed to hear the case.
-The court decided unanimously that the Navajo Nation had the right to tax Kerr-McGee because tribal authority to tax had already been recognized, and because no federal law prohibited exercising tribal sovereignty in enacting a tax.
+The court decided unanimously that the Navajo Nation had the right to tax Kerr-McGee because tribal authority to tax had already been recognized and because no federal law prohibited exercising tribal sovereignty in enacting a tax.

 Locations

 United States

 Main oil and gas operations in the US were the Mid-Continent, Rocky Mountains, onshore Louisiana, and offshore in the Gulf of Mexico.
-Main offices were located in downtown Denver and the Greenspoint area of Houston.
+Main offices were in downtown Denver and the Greenspoint area of Houston.

-Corporate headquarters were located in Downtown Oklahoma City.
+Corporate headquarters were in Downtown Oklahoma City.
 In the 1970s the company had a forest products division, and mineral mining in New Mexico, Arizona, and Idaho, and coal mining in Wyoming and Illinois.
 Most of the U.S operations were on land owned by the U.S. government (i.e. Bureau of Land Management, National Forest) and the Navajo Indian tribe.
 Kerr-McGee owned a potash operation in California from 1974 to 1990.